-- core materials/information made available by DRMS (e.g., videotapes, web-based training on topics such as handling of waste materials, chemical hygiene, exposure control, reporting of work-related injuries and illnesses, institutional policy on occupational health and safety, linkage to Auburn University Biological Safety Manual) - links at the DLAH and OAR websites on occupational health and safety issues - employing units on relevant hazards and control strategies pertaining to the individual's work assignments (e.g., zoonoses, chemicals, radiation, allergies, physical hazards, work practices), unit policy on occupational health, and points of contact for additional information.
-Record keeping on training will be kept at the unit level, and safety training records also will be maintained by DRMS for purposes of oversight (e.g., who needs what training and when).
-Written acknowledgement of training will be required of each person.
+- core materials/information made available by RMS (e.g., web-based training on topics such as handling of waste materials, chemical hygiene, exposure control, reporting of work-related injuries and illnesses, institutional policy on occupational health and safety, linkage to Auburn University Biological Safety Manual) - links at the DLAH and OAR websites on occupational health and safety issues - employing units on relevant hazards and control strategies pertaining to the individual's work assignments (e.g., zoonoses, chemicals, radiation, allergies, physical hazards, work practices), unit policy on occupational health, and points of contact for additional information.
+Record keeping on training will be kept at the unit level, and safety training records also will be maintained by RMS for purposes of oversight.